TomasEkeli/TomasEkeli.github.io/docs/_posts/2023-09-30-on-microservices.md

 Splitting out services may be a viable way of getting away from difficult requirements.
 Split out services that have different requirements than the rest of the system.
 This is also a way of getting away from a difficult technology or deployment-environment.

-When splitting out smaller services - use the (strangler pattern)[https://www.redhat.com/architect/pros-and-cons-strangler-architecture-pattern].
+When splitting out smaller services - use the [strangler pattern](https://www.redhat.com/architect/pros-and-cons-strangler-architecture-pattern).
 This lets you replace parts of a system with new parts, while it keeps running.

 If  you are still in a monolith: consider patterns of interaction that will make it possible to split out services later.

-In particular, if you are producing a service that communicates over http, use a (hypermedia)[https://en.wikipedia.org/wiki/HATEOAS] -based approach.
+In particular, if you are producing a service that communicates over http, use a [hypermedia](https://en.wikipedia.org/wiki/HATEOAS) -based approach.
 This lets you change the implementation without having affecting clients of the service.

 If you are using GraphQL: look into schema-stitching to give you the ability to gradually replace parts.
 This is a powerful technique that will let you change the implementation.
 Keep your clients working while changing the system!